 - Do not copy and paste the same direct message more than 10 times.
 In my own experience, I found that I was blocked if I sent more than 10 identical DMs in a short time.

-There are also daily like, comment, and follow limits which if exceeded will create an action block.
+There are also daily (24-hour) like, comment, and follow limits which can cause you to be Instagram action blocked if you exceed them.
 This is likely what has happened to my account as I attempted to like one photo after 2 hours of inactivity.

 - You can like 1,000 posts per day.
 This is a general idea how many likes you can give out and the number might be less if your account is new and smaller.